 Laser encoders an enabling technology for accurate machining of 40 m composite parts

 Flow International Corporation's Composites Machining Center (CMC) hits the mark for single-setup processing of 40 metre long composite wing skins, and one of the keys to holding long axis accuracy during week-long machining cycles is Renishaw's HS10/HS20 laser encoder.
 Measuring distance with the precision of a laser interferometer, the encoder and its companion RCU10 real-time compensation unit, deliver part-per-million positioning accuracy on the CMC's X axis.
-The laser encoder eliminates variables that had to be compensated for when using a physical scale attached to the machine.

 Flow's CMC is one of the new machine tools developed to meet the aerospace industry's need to produce large monolithic parts with minimal dimensional variation.
 "Reduced variation in parts is an industry wide goal," explains Mark Saberton, Flow's Director of Aerospace.
 "The objective is reduced assembly time, effort and tooling.
 The OEMs want to eliminate assembly shimming, which adds weight to the product and time to the process.
 They want parts to meet tolerances when they arrive on the assembly floor, rather than using fixtures and shims to bring parts into assembly tolerance.
 Weight is also an issue.
 Less variance on a plane's parts ensures better control of the aircraft's final weight."